OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Introduction

 \section{Introduction}

-Open-world video instance segmentation (OW-VIS) involves detecting, segmenting and tracking previously seen or unseen objects in a video.
-This task is challenging because the objects are often never seen during training, are occasionally partly or entirely occluded, the appearance and position of these objects changes over time, and because the objects may leave the scene only to re-appear at a later time.
-Addressing these challenges to obtain an accurate method for OW-VIS that works online is crucial in fields like autonomous systems, and augmented as well as virtual reality, among others.
+We propose the generalized task of open-world video instance segmentation \emph{and} captioning (OW-VISCap).
+This task combines open-world video instance segmentation (OW-VIS)~\cite{owvisformer, tao, burst, uvo, owtb} and the generation of rich object-centric captions for objects~\cite{densevoc2023}.
+Specifically, OW-VISCap involves detecting, segmenting, and tracking previously seen or unseen objects in a video, while simultaneously generating free-form captions for each of the detected/segmented objects.
+The open-world aspect makes this task widely applicable.
+However, it also makes this task challenging because the objects are often never seen during training, are occasionally partly or entirely occluded, the appearance and position of these objects change over time, the objects may leave the scene only to re-appear at a later time, and because generating free-form object-centric captions requires a powerful object representation as well as a strong natural language understanding.
+Addressing these challenges to obtain an accurate method for this task that works online is crucial in fields like autonomous systems, and augmented as well as virtual reality, among others.

-Some recent methods based on abstract object queries perform remarkably well for closed-world video instance segmentation~\cite{mask2formervideo, idol, minvis, caroq}.
-These works assume a fixed set of object categories during training and evaluation.
-However, it is unrealistic to assume that all object categories are seen during training.
+OW-VISCap generalizes open-world video instance segmentation (OW-VIS) which requires to deal with never-before-seen objects~\cite{tao, burst, uvo, owtb, owvisformer, deva}.
 For example, in Fig.~\ref{fig:qual_full}, the trailer truck (top row) highlighted in yellow, and the lawn mower (bottom row) highlighted in green, are never seen before during training.
+Current OW-VIS methods suffer from the following two main issues.